Sights & Activities

 Compared to many sites of this kind, the information presented is highly accurate.
 That's because it is written by experts, in some cases published historians.

 In our Sicily important (or interesting) information is never concealed from visitors.
 On a practical level, that means no silly clichés and no platitudes.
 Whether we're presenting practical sightseeing advice or realistic information about travel safety, that's one thing that has always separated us from the herd of self-interested travel sites published by hotel chains, travel agencies and public travel bureaux.
 Their failure to present traveler safety information is a disservice to anybody coming to Sicily.
 On a more philosophical level – as regards historical topics – would you really want to read about modern Sicilian history (an important part of a Sicily destination guide) on a site where the editorial perspective was that Fascism, the Second World War and the Mafia "never existed" simply because the editors were too embarrassed to talk about them?
 That's not us.

-As Sicily's international point of reference, and the most widely-read Sicilian publication internationally, this site is consulted daily by travellers, students, culture vultures and also by researchers working for the BBC, CNN and National Geographic, among others.
+As Sicily's international point of reference, and the most widely-read Sicilian publication internationally, this site is consulted daily by travelers, students, culture vultures and also by researchers working for such publishers as the BBC, CNN and National Geographic, among others.
 Best of Sicily exists for the curious.
 If you're reading this, that includes you.
 Thanks for visiting.

 Top of Page